prody/ProDy/doc/getprody.rst

 use your package manager to install :file:`python-dev` package.

 In addition, `matplotlib`_ is required for using plotting functions.
-ProDy and :ref:`commands` can be operated without this package.
+ProDy, :ref:`prody-apps`, and :ref:`evol-apps` can be operated without this package.

 .. _Python: http://www.python.org/download/
 .. _NumPy: http://sourceforge.net/projects/numpy/files/NumPy/